 Chicharron is so popular in Peru that you’ll find many restaurants called chicharronerías specializing in the dish.
 One of the most popular Peruvian dishes made with fried pork is pan con chicharron.

-Pan con chicharron exists in many variations throughout Peru but the most traditional Lima version is made with slices of fried sweet potato and a spicy onion and chili relish known as sarsa criolla.
+Pan con chicharron exists in many variations throughout Peru but the most traditional Lima version is made with slices of fried sweet potato and a spicy onion and chili pepper relish known as sarsa criolla.
 It’s traditionally served in a soft bread roll called pan francés and usually eaten for breakfast.

 In Peru, chicharron can also refer to fritters made with fish, seafood, or chicken.
 Fish fritters are known as chicharron de pescado.
 They’re often served at cevicherias with a side of salsa criolla and aji amarillo, rocoto, or tartare sauce.

 Carapulcra is an ancient Peruvian dish that’s been prepared by the Quechua and Aymara people of the Andes for centuries.
-It refers to a stew made with dried potatoes, diced pork, ground peanuts, aji panca (red aji), mirasol peppers, garlic, and spices.
+It refers to a pork stew made with dried potatoes, diced pork, ground peanuts, aji panca (red aji), mirasol peppers, garlic, and spices.

 Carapulcra’s name in the Aymara language is qala phurk’a, meaning “stew made with hot stones”.
-This is in reference to the way the stew is cooked in a clay pot over special pre-heated cooking stones.
+This is in reference to the way the pork stew is cooked in a clay pot over special pre-heated cooking stones.
 Because of its ancient origins, it’s believed that carapulcra was originally made with llama or alpaca meat before Spanish conquistadores changed it to pork.

 Aside from the way it’s cooked, what makes carapuclra interesting is that it’s made with papa seca or dehydrated potatoes.
 Using a centuries-old process, Andean people would dice boiled potatoes before laying them out in the harsh Andean sun to dry.
 This served as a preservation method that also changed the flavor and texture of the potatoes.